ryan-robeson/people-against-security-lab/doc/lab-instructions.md

 As you are exploring the database, you notice that PAS was smart enough to hash their passwords.
 However, they did not salt them.
 This will make cracking them much easier.
-You just need to find out what hashing algorithm LehrBook is using on its passwords.
+You just need to find out what hashing algorithm PAS is using on its passwords.
-You also need to write a SQL statement to extract all of the email addresses and passwords to a text file in a format suitable for hashcat. "username:hash" tends to work well.
+You also need to write a SQL statement to extract all of the email addresses and passwords to a text file in a format suitable for hashcat.
+"username:hash" tends to work well.
+Tip: sqlite3 can accept multiple commands like this: echo "select * from animals;\n select id from members;" | sqlite3 databaseName.db

 Now you just need to run hashcat with the appropriate options to specify your cleverly crafted wordlist which will speed up the attack, which hash PAS is using, and the file containing the email addresses and passwords.
 When it finishes, you will have successfully stolen all of the user account details from PAS.